decentraland/adr/content/ADR-200-raycast-sdk-component.md

 ### Usage of the `timestamp` property

 The timestamp property is a correlation number, only defined by the scene.
-The renderer must copy the value of the `timestamp` from the Raycast component to the RaycastResult component.
+The renderer MUST copy the value of the `timestamp` from the Raycast component to the RaycastResult component.

 ### Performance considerations

 Having multiple continuous raycasts in a scene may have a big performance penalty.
 As a scene developer, it is RECOMMENDED to keep this number at minimum.
 As a renderer implementator, the compute of raycasts MUST count towards the execution quota of each scene to prevent a non-optimized scene from affecting the overall quality of the experience.

+### Filtering collision layers

+The `collision_mask` parameter enables the scene creator to hit different layers of elements, whereas the colliders, avatars, visible meshes, UI elements, etc. The flags for this mask are defined in the `ColliderLayer` enum, owned by the `MeshRenderer` component.

+### Kinds of raycasts

+There are two kinds of Raycasts, defined by the `RaycastQueryType` enum:

+- `QUERY_ALL` MUST include all the hitted elements within the `max_distance` parameter.
+- `HIT_FIRST` MUST include the first hitted element, being the first the closest one to the origin point.
+This is also bound to the `max_distance` parameter filter.

 ## RFC 2119 and RFC 8174